 There are dreamy puddles of melted chocolate laced within this incredible big cookie, and the highbrow nuttiness of tahini drizzled over the top (and in the batter).

 Leaving ya’ll with one option:

 Add several scoops of creamy vanilla ice cream, and GRAB YOUR SPOONS!

 Okay, let’s talk ingredients for this delicious Tahini Chocolate Chip Cookie situation.

 Tahini is having its day, and I am here for it.
-Sesame seed paste is smooth and nutty, and works extremely well in baked goods.
-Paired with Watkins Organic Baking Vanilla Extract, Watkins Organic Ground Cinnamon, and a pinch of Watkins Organic Ground Nutmeg, the combination elevates this skillet cookie without being complicated.
+Also known a sesame seed paste, it’s smooth and nutty, and works extremely well in baked goods.
+Paired with Watkins Organic Baking Vanilla Extract, cinnamon, and a pinch of nutmeg, the combination elevates this skillet cookie without being complicated.

 Ever wonder why bakery treats have an edge over the ones you make at home?
 Often it’s because they’re using spices that bring out the beautiful flavors of other ingredients.
 A lot like salt does.